-I haven’t written a poem for a few years now.
+I haven’t written poetry for a few years.
 Lots of notes, but no poetry.
 On 1 April, I found out that my dear friend Camille had only weeks to live after a diagnosis of incurable angiosarcoma in January.
 For some reason, I grabbed a pencil and notebook and started writing.

 Cam had a double lung transplant for a rare immune disorder in February 2013.
 She messaged me that morning to let me know that lungs were available.
 We both cried out of joy and fear.
 I was just about to walk into a ten day silent meditation retreat, and didn’t know for a couple of days whether she had lived or died until my teacher told me she had survived.

 Cam knew I was going on this retreat, and when she woke up from her surgery she scribbled the word ‘retreat’ on a piece of paper (I believe she was still intubated).
 Her family had no idea what it meant, but we eventually explained it to them.
 It was her first word and I will always feel very honoured by that.

 On the 7 April, my friend Katherine and I went to Melbourne for Cam’s early 45th birthday party.
 People travelled from interstate and overseas and it was full of love and colour just like Cam who was a gifted sewer and crafter and lover of anything bright.
 What was truly special about her party was how she had brought so many people together through her CurlyPops blog and instagram feed (the girl loved her social media).